On 10th March 1943 the trains left empty - the Bulgarian Jews remained within the borders of

 Dr. Ivan Kirov Vazov Stara Zagora I

-Dr. Georgi Rafailov Popov Nova Zagora II
+Dr. Georgi Rafailov Popo Nova Zagora II

 Dr. Ivan Beshkov Dunov Pleven III